hamishivi/automated-instruction-selection/README.md

 ![performance of RDS compared to other methods and when selecting datasets of increasing size](performance_graphic.png) *Left: Average performance of models trained using increasingly more samples selected using RDS or balanced random selection from a pool of 5.8M data points.
 RDS performs better across all sizes.
 Right: Average performance of model trained on data selected using RDS compared to other data selection methods when selecting from a pool of 200k samples.
 RDS performs best overall.*

-We release code, data and models associated with this paper on HuggingFace at [this collection](https://todo).
+We release data and models associated with this paper on HuggingFace at [this collection](https://huggingface.co/collections/hamishivi/practical-large-scale-data-selection-for-instruction-tuning-677d7e8ca0295426c1915930).

 ## Install Dependencies